Are You Overpaying for Your Microsoft Licensing?

 Microsoft 365 Licensing should match user requirements

 If you are licensing all of your users in the same way, it’s probably time for a change.
-The first step is to consider how the employees in your organisation vary in their technology requirements.
+The first step to lowering your Microsoft licensing costs is to consider how the employees in your organisation vary in their technology requirements.
+Not every staff member requires a full desktop suite or advanced security analytics.

 Imagine in scenario 1, you have a team of 20 staff members.
-If you had them all on Microsoft 365 E5 ($78.30/month/user), you’d be paying over $1500 each month.
-Amongst other things, they’d be able to use Power Apps and advanced analytics capability.
+If you had them all on Microsoft 365 E5 ($78.30/month/user), you’d be paying over $1,500 each month.
+Amongst other things, they’d be able to use Power Apps and advanced analytics capability—features that are fantastic, but only if they are being utilised.

 In scenario 2, you realise your staff don’t need anything more than what is already included in the Microsoft 365 Business Premium plan at $27.50/user/month.
-These licences allow your staff to work collaboratively, efficiently and securely, and that is enough.
-You’d then be paying $550 every month, which represents a saving of over $11,000 per year, an excess of money that you could reinvest in other parts of your business.
+These licences allow your staff to work collaboratively, efficiently and securely, and that is enough for their specific roles.
+You’d then be paying $550 every month, which represents a saving of over $11,000 per year, an excess of money that you could reinvest in other parts of your business and significantly reduce your Microsoft licensing costs.

-If you are considering a Cloud migration, a Microsoft product upgrade or simply want to save money on your subscriptions and want to learn more about your options, talk to us today.
+If you are considering a Cloud migration, a Microsoft product upgrade or simply want to save money on your subscriptions, talk to us today.
+Taking the time to perform a simple audit of your Microsoft licensing costs now can lead to massive long-term dividends for your IT budget.

-Orro’s team of certified professionals are here to help, get in touch today.
+Orro’s team of certified professionals are here to help.

 Related Insights